 Rabbits are adorable, fluffy creatures.
-They make great pets, are the inspiration for many beloved storybook and television characters, and are just adorable to watch as they bounce from one place to another.
+They make great pets, are the inspiration for many beloved storybooks and television characters, and are just adorable to watch as they bounce from one place to another.
 But it isn’t all fun and games with rabbits.

 Rabbits may wreak havoc in your flower beds and gardens, shredding your petunias and leaving rabbit-shaped bite marks in your home-grown carrots.